Niraj56/Valentine-with-Python/README.md

 # Valentine with Python

 `Valentines with Python` is a mini fun project I have coded.
 If you’re a programmer, you can surprise your valentine with this awesome and fun project.
 This program generates an animation of a heart with cool texts of your loved one.
 It also generates the `.png` and `.gif` files of the animation.
-The piece is coded in python and uses some of the important python libraries.
-The following libraries are required to be installed to run this project.
+Please follow the below steps for proper installation.

 ![alt text](https://media.giphy.com/media/lNjhdOH4gwVGlDwH8Y/giphy.gif)